 He may have a baby face, but Jean-François Piège is no slouch in the Michelin star department.
 He won two Michelin stars at Hotel Thoumieux before he branched out on his own with casual, neighborhood bistro Clover.
 Now Piège has hopes pinned to his Grand Restaurant.
 He won a second star in 2016, less than a year after opening.

 2020 wasn't a particularly good year for Chef Michel Rostang.
 150 bottles of Bordeaux and Burgundy wine were stolen from the cellar of his restaurant, Maison Rostang.
 The estimated value of the wine was about €600,000.
 (That's €4,000 a bottle!)
-2022 may be a bit brighter for Chef Michel — at least it began with him holding onto his two Michelin stars.
+Subsequent years have been a bit brighter for Chef Michel and he has managed to hold onto his two Michelin stars for another year.

 Le Meurice, the restaurant of the hotel of the same name, has everything you could possibly want in a fine dining experience — location, brilliant service, and Michelin 2-star chef Jocelyn Herland.
 A Paris landmark, Le Meurice opened its doors in 1835 and has seen a bevy of important chefs work the kitchens, including Yannick Aléno, now at 3-star Aléno Paris.